chenzhuoshuai/EEG-P300Speller-Toolkit/README.md

  8, utils.py: includes several machine learning gears.

  # Part Three: A Bagging Ensemble SVM to classify EEG Signals
+ (the file below please see in the Part Three folder)
  It is all written in Matlab.
  Consult the main.m file for the code logics.